andremichelle/jsx/readme.md

 JSX Launchpad offers essentially the same ability to integrate HTML and TypeScript.
 Yet, it avoids overly complex 'black box' magic and gives you control over when rendering occurs.

+## Better than Blown Up UI-Frameworks

+* You want to use DOM manipulation, fine!
+* You want to use some magic pills, fine!
+* You want to hold references and introduce branches anywhere, fine!
+* You want your code to be executed once and test it for yourself, fine!

 ## Magic Injects

 However, there are four "magic pills" in **JSX Launchpad** that simplify